bbauska/LFS170x/readme.md

 <h3>SIMBA Chain</h3>

-[SIMBA Chain, Inc.](https://simbachain.com/about/) was formed in 2017 from a grant awarded by the Defense Advanced Research Projects Agency (DARPA) to Indiana Technology and Manufacturing Companies [(ITAMCO)](https://itamco.com/) and the Center for Research Computing [(CRC)](https://crc.nd.edu/) at the University of Notre Dame in order to develop a secure, unhackable messaging and transaction platform for the United States military.
+<a href="https://simbachain.com/about/">SIMBA Chain, Inc.</a> was formed in 2017 from a
+grant awarded by the Defense Advanced Research Projects Agency (DARPA) to Indiana Technology and Manufacturing Companies <a href="https://itamco.com/">(ITAMCO)</a> and the Center for Research Computing <a href="https://crc.nd.edu/">(CRC)</a> at the University of Notre Dame in order to develop a secure, unhackable messaging and transaction platform for the United States military.

 SIMBA Chain is a cloud-based, smart-contract-as-a-service (SCaaS) platform, enabling users across a variety of skill sets to implement dapps (decentralized applications).

 These apps allow secure, direct connections between users and providers, eliminating third parties.

 The easy-to-use platform is tailored for users, developers, government, and enterprises to quickly deploy blockchain dapps for their enterprise.

 <div align="right">
   <b><a href="#table-of-contents">↥ Back To Top</a></b>